 - circulatory system failure

-The symptoms of dengue hemorrhagic fever can trigger dengue shock syndrome.
-Dengue shock syndrome is severe, and can lead to excessive bleeding and even death.
+The symptoms of dengue hemorrhagic fever can trigger dengue shock syndrome, which is also

-There is no vaccine to prevent dengue fever.
 The best method of protection is to avoid mosquito bites and to reduce the mosquito population.
-When in a high-risk area, you should:
+When in a high risk area,

 - Avoid heavily populated residential areas.